 Can you guess what the most common form of malnutrition in pets of westernized societies is?
 Obesity!
 Pudgy pets may seem cute, but the truth is that they are not healthy.
 The most extensive surveys estimate that approximately 28% of the dogs and cats presented to small animal veterinarians are overweight to grossly obese.
 Overweight dogs and cats are divided into three categories:

-- Those 1-9% above optimal weight are simply chunky,
+- That 1-9 % above optimal weight are simply chunky,

-- Those 10-19% above optimal are considered overweight,
+- That 10-19 % above optimal are considered overweight,

 The benefits of weight reduction are many, including: